If you have ever had to deal with fleas, you perhaps already know how annoying they can be to both humans and animals alike.

 Fleas are attracted to conducive weather and temperature.
 They prefer warmer climates to cool ones.

-Unless you are able to keep your home at a crisp 64 degrees Fahrenheit or maybe lower in the winter season or you are a sucker for flawless vacuuming, chances are the same fleas that nested on your pet during the summer months will find data their way into your carpets or floorboards to stay safe during the winter if they don’t stay on your pet.
+Unless you can keep your home at a crisp 64 degrees Fahrenheit or maybe lower in the winter season or you are a sucker for flawless vacuuming, chances are the same fleas that nested on your pet during the summer months will find data their way into your carpets or floorboards to stay safe during the winter if they don’t stay on your pet.

 Dark Shadows and Flea Waste

-A female flea may lay as many as 50 eggs a day on their hosts which most likely is your pet.
+A female flea may lay as many as 50 eggs daily on its host, which is most likely your pet.

 Pupal development of fleas takes as short as ten days; however, the adults are patient and will not emerge until they find a host — up to one year later.